 Things to Consider When Renting a Handicap Van

-Side and Rear Wheelchair Ramps
+Side and Rear Entry Wheelchair Ramps

-Tie-Down Equipment and Instructions
+Wheelchair Van Tie-Down Equipment

 Finding a Rental Location

-Most of The Mobility Resource network of dealers have a variety of accessible vans for rent.
-Just like major automobile rental companies, they will require a credit card, current driver’s license and proof of insurance.
-There is typically going to be limit on allowed mileage per day before a per mile additional charge gets added to the rental cost.
-See your local mobility dealer for rental rates and mileage details.
-To find a rental location near you, visit our Find a Dealer page to search by your state or zip code.
+Most of The Mobility Resource’s network of dealers have a variety of accessible vans for rent.
+Just like major automobile rental companies, they will require a credit card, a current driver’s license, and proof of insurance.
+There is typically going to be a limit on allowed mileage per day before a per mile additional charge gets added to the rental cost.

 Find your perfect Wheelchair Van